awsdocs/amazon-ecs-developer-guide/doc_source/firelens-concatanate-multiline.md

    }
    ```

-   The following log snippet shows how the same message appears with just a single line if you run an ECS container that is not configured to concatenate multiline log messages\.
+   The following log snippet shows how the same message appears with just a single line if you run an Amazon ECS container that is not configured to concatenate multiline log messages\.

    ```
    {